gapdays/gapdays2017-spring/10_topic.md

 There exists plans, descriptions and code for *matrix objects* in the GAP library.
 Goals of this meeting could be:

- - to clearify open points in the usage interface (API) of such objects
+ - to clarify open points in the usage interface (API) of such objects
  - to document this API
  - to implement  (or finish  partial implementations)  of some  types of matrices according to the API